If you'd like a QSL card from Effingham County for contacts made during the GA QSO Party 4/11-4/12, no SASE is required.

 I am a member of the Coastal Amateur Radio Society (CARS) http://coastalamateurradiosociety.net/wpW4LHSblog/

+I log my contacts with LOtW.
 I probably should have used the "cold" months this past year to build my station up to have it be a bit more organized, but it seems as though life has rather taken priority over the organization, and my station is a bit cluttered right now.
 However, I do have plans to build up the desk and mount the radios and controls to where they are more ergonomically oriented.

 Below are some pictures of the Tybee Island Lighthouse where our club, W4LHS operated portable on 4/21-22/14 for the ARLHS Spring Lights QSO Party.
 I got the chance to work 20m both days on "KILLA", the new club 3-element monoband beam.
 On the second day, I volunteered to climb up to the top of the lighthouse and drop a rope for an antenna.
 You can see the windom up about 80' above the ground, and "KILLA" in the lower left.
 Quite a great day for radio!